CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Numerical results

 \section{Numerical results}

-In this section we present the results of four numerical experiments with increasing complexity to illustrate the performance and accuracy properties of the proposed CutFEM approach.
-We start with some standard convergence test, to validate the implementation.
+In this section we present the results of four numerical experiments to illustrate the performance and accuracy properties of the proposed CutFEM approach.
+We start with a space-time convergence test with a moving $\Omega_r^t$, to validate all aspects of the implementation.
 In the second experiment, the popular DFG benchmark of flow around a cylinder (cf.~\cite{schaferBenchmarkComputationsLaminar1996}) is considered.
 A careful comparative study of the CutFEM approach on background meshes with the results obtained for body fitted meshes is done.
-In the last two test cases flow on evolving domains is simulated.
-Thereby, all components of the supposed CutFEM approach, in particular the ghost penalty stabilization and extension of Eq.~\ref{eq:extension_operator}, are evaluated.
+In the last two test cases we investigate the quality of the ghost penalty stabilization and extension of \eqref{eq:extension_operator} on an evolving domain and demonstrate it's application in a realistic example.
+Throughout all simulations we set the viscosity to $\nu = 0.001$.

+In all the examples, the Newton solver uses an absolute value of the residual smaller than $\num{1e-10}$ as the stopping criteria.
+In \cref{sec:flow_re_100}, it is checked additionally if the initial residual of a time step is decreased by a factor of 1000.
+For all our numerical experiments we set the Nitsche penalty parameters of \Cref{Def:B_GamD} to $\gamma_1 = \gamma_2 = 35$, which is motivated by the numerical experiments in \cite{schottNewFaceorientedStabilized2014,winterNitscheCutFinite2018}.
+The ghost penalty parameters of \Cref{eq:extension_operator} are set to $\gamma_v = \gamma_p = 10^{-2}$, except in \cref{sec:dynamic_flow_around_moving_cylinder}, where we set $\gamma_v = \gamma_p = 1$.